dbrizard/elwaspatid/docs/auto_examples/plot_5_contactLoss.rst

 This example however shows how to:

-- use contact loss detection;
 - modify the section of a bar in a :class:`BarSet`.
+- set contact loss detection;

 Second bar with section increase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^